bricaud/graphexp/README.md

 # Graphexp: graph explorer with D3.js

 Graphexp is a lightweight web interface to explore and display a graph stored in a Gremlin graph database, via the Gremlin server (version 3.2.x or 3.3.x) .
+For Gremlin version 3.4, it works but does not display node properties.
+This is fixed in branch g_34 and discussed in issue [#60](https://github.com/bricaud/graphexp/issues/60).
+It should be merged soon.

 Graphexp is under the Apache 2.0 license.